-- 1. An investor prepares initial documents and submits it to the local government commune: - in case of group I requests authority to define scope of the Environmental Report, - in case of other investment provides general information regarding the investment (on a defined form) and requests for decision if Environmental Report and Decision are required. - 2.
-Local government gives initial ruling (after reconciliation with other authorities if needed): - in case of group I defines scope of the Environmental Report, - in case of group II decides that Environmental Report and Decision are required, - in other cases decides that no EID is required an Investor receives an official confirmation, that should be attached to building permit application. - 3.
-An investor prepares Environmental Report and submits it to the local government commune. - Local government analyses the report, reconciles it with relevant authorities and issues the EID (or may refuse to issue EID).
+- 1. An investor prepares initial documents and submits them to the local government commune: - in case of group I requests authority to define scope of the Environmental Report, - in case of other investment provides general information regarding the investment (on a defined form) and requests decision if Environmental Report and Decision are required. - 2.
+The local government gives initial ruling (after reconciliation with other authorities if needed):

+- in case of group I defines scope of the Environmental Report, - in case of group II decides that Environmental Report and Decision are required, - in other cases decides that no EID is required an Investor receives official confirmation that should be attached to building permit application. - An investor prepares an Environmental Report and submits it to the local government - commune. - The local government analyses the report, reconciles it with relevant authorities and issues the EID (or may refuse to issue EID).

-On stages 2 and 4 local government may decide to start public consultations of the EIA process or requests amendments or complimentary information.
-An investor may be requested for amendments or complimentary information by local reconciling authorities which are: local office of the National Sanitary Inspection (Sanepid) and Regional Authority for Environmental Protection (RDOS).
+In stages 2 and 4 the local government may decide to start a public consultation.
+The EIA process or requests amendments or complimentary information.
+An investor may be requested for amendments or complimentary information from the local reconciling authorities which are: local office of the National Sanitary Inspection (Sanepid) and Regional Authority for Environmental Protection (RDOS).

-EID process is one of the more complex and time consuming stages of the permitting process and depending on investment complexity and environmental impact takes from four to six months.
-If no EID is required official confirmation should be receive from 2 to 6 weeks upon application.
+The EID process is one of the more complex and time consuming stages of the permitting process and depending on investment complexity and environmental impact takes from four to six months.
+If no EID is required official confirmation should be receive between 2 to 6 weeks upon application.

-EID is valid for 4 years from the day when it becomes validated, EID can be transferred to a different entity.
+EID is valid for 4-years from the day when it becomes validated.
+EID can also be transferred to a different entity.